 Boston, the capital city of the Commonwealth of Massachusetts in the United States, is one of the most popular travel destinations among people.

-Exploring Boston’s museums to know more about the city’s history and its culture, or dining in popular restaurants serving classic Boston dishes and enjoying musical nights, the largest city in New England has many places to explore.
+Exploring Boston’s museums to know more about the city’s history and culture, or dining in popular restaurants serving classic Boston dishes and enjoying musical nights, the largest city in New England has many places to explore.

 1. Quincy Market

-History of the famous Quincy Market
+1.1 History of the Famous Quincy Market

 2. Copley Square

-History of the famous public square
+2.1 History of the famous public square

-Before 1883, Copley Square was known as Art Square, as Huntington Avenue and Boylston street joined together to form Copley Square’s space.
+Before 1883, Copley Square was known as Art Square, as Huntington Avenue and Boylston Street joined together to form Copley Square’s space.

 But initially, the Copley Square area was not well-planned.
 Without proper planning, the land was bought and sold multiple times.
 Finally, in 1961, Huntington Avenue was curtailed at the corner of Dartmouth Street, which gave a separate area for the famous public square with the view of Trinity Church, the Boston Public Library, the New Old South Church, and many more additional buildings.